HT0710/HT0710/README.md

 </p>

 ## About me
-- I'm a 3rd year student at FPT University, majoring in Artificial Intelligence or AI Development.
+- I'm a 3rd year student at FPT University, majoring in Artificial Intelligence or AI Engineer.
 With a strong ability for self-study and a diverse range of experience in various areas of IT and coding, I've found my true passion in the exciting and innovative world of AI.
 - Age: 20
 - My country: Vietnam
 - Languages: Vietnamese, English